mglush/mglush/README.md

 - **Skating** - my way to blow off steam and de-stress after a hard day's work.
 I started actively street skating my senior year of high school, in 2019, and have stayed with it since.

 ## Looking For
-I am actively looking for work in the fields of backend software development or algorithmic quant trading.
+I am actively looking for work in the fields of backend risk management, algorithmic quant trading, or software development.
 Please, do reach out to me about any opportunities you think I'm a good fit for!
 I am also very interested in any research opportunities/propositions.

 ## Contact Me
 1) Email me at [michael.glushchenko@gmail.com](mailto:michael.glushchenko@gmail.com).
 2) Message me on [LinkedIn](https://www.linkedin.com/in/michael-glush/).
+3) Phone number available upon request.